ENVIROMENT STABILITY

 • Monitoring and assessing seasonal variation of the water column / dam levels to assess levels with optimal raw water quality;

 • Participating in catchment management activities and forums and contributing to the information base, including provision of water quality data.
-This infl uences decisions on catchment land use activities and more sustainable development.
+This influences decisions on catchment land use activities and more sustainable development.

 ENERGY USAGE, CARBON FOOTPRINT AND EMISSIONS REDUCTION INITIATIVES

-uMngeni-uThukela Water is in the process of investigating and implementing initiatives to reduce its carbon footprint.
+uMngeni-uThukela Water is in the process of investigating and implementing sustainable initiatives to reduce its carbon footprint.
 The main initiative that is proposed for implementation is the development of an electricity cogeneration plant at Darvill WWTW that will utilise the methane produced at this plant to produce electricity.
 Preliminary studies indicate that energy produced from this system can reduce the Darvill WWTW’s energy demand by approximately 40%.
-Other initiatives to reduce and offset the organisation’s emissions form part of the Organisation’s Environmental Sustainability Plan.
+Other initiatives to reduce and offset the organisation’s emissions form part of the organisation’s Environmental Sustainability Plan.

 GREEN BUILDING